kma32527/csv-to-sqlite/README.md

   - String tableName: The name of the table.
   - Variable[] cols: An array of Variable objects containing the name and type of each column.
 - To insert a string array into a table, use the method insert(String[] values)
-  - Throws a SQLException in the following cases:
+  - Throws a SQLException without inserting anything into the table in the following cases:
     - The array is incorrectly sized
     - At least one value in the array failed to pass the type check
 - To print values from the table, either call selectTable() to print all records in the table or selectTable(int limit) to print up to the specified number of records.